 Yeah…don’t do that!
 Instead, I recommend creating a free Resource Library where you house all of those freebies.
 Then, you can just direct them to your library and let them know that their free download is sittin’ pretty inside.
 I share all the deets about resource libraries right here.

-2. Show your crazy colors.
+2. Show your wild colors.

 I wanted to say “true colors,” but that sounded too much like a sappy Phil Collins song (just kidding, PC, I love you).
-But on the real, show your new subscribers your “crazy” colors.
+But on the real, show your new subscribers your “wild” colors.
 Don’t be afraid to be you and to show your personality and all your quirks.

 3. Who you help and who you DON’T help.